Home » Cookie Recipes » Cannoli Cookies

 • Chocolate: This is an essential ingredient in both the dough and the finishing drizzle.
 Use good-quality dark or semi-sweet chocolate.

-• Sweet Marsala wine: A traditional ingredient in Sicilian cannoli shells, it adds a subtle depth of flavor to these cookies without being overpowering.
+• Sweet Marsala wine: A traditional ingredient in Sicilian cannoli shells, it adds a subtle depth of flavor to these Cannoli cookies without being overpowering.
 Don’t worry, the alcohol content is baked off in the oven.
 This wine is commonly available at most liquor stores.

 You’ll also need a few basic baking staples: all-purpose flour, unsalted butter, an egg, baking powder, and sugar.
 This recipe calls for both granulated and powdered sugar.
 Be sure to read the recipe carefully to use the right one at each step.